 However, buying bottled water for cooking and drinking should only be considered as a short-term solution while other more suitable options are being pursued.
 It can also be used as a last resort if no other options for safe and healthy drinking water are available to you.

 Bottled water is by far the most expensive option.
 In the long term, it can be 100 times more expensive than water treated by an in-house RO system.
 Additionally, Mexico is the largest consumer of bottled water per capita in the world, which contributes to massive environmental problems.
 Bottled water companies are also partially responsible for the high levels of contamination in the first place.
 They have almost unlimited access to groundwater pumping, which lowers the water table and forces wells to be dug down to ever deeper levels, where water quality is increasingly worse.
 This water is then treated and sold back to the public for a high price.

-3. Which contaminants does my water treatment system remove?
+3. Which contaminants Is Your water treatment system removing?